-What is a patent application and what intellectual property is patentable?
-This cannot be answered easily, since filing patents can cover a lot of things.
-Patent applications could be for an invention patent, utility patent, file patent, design patent, process patent, or plant patent. or even a file patent.
-While quick patent research online could indeed give definitions of patent protection and patent expiration, it cannot comprehensively give all the necessary aspects of patent law and the application process followed by the US patent office.
-Similarly, unless you consult with an experienced patent lawyer, it can be hard to know when a provisional application is more ideal than a non-provisional application.
+What goes into a patent application?
+What kinds of inventions are patentable?
+These questions cannot be answered easily, because patents can cover a lot of things.
+While quick patent research online may give definitions about patents, it cannot comprehensively explain all the necessary aspects of patent law and the application process followed by the USPTO.
+Unless you consult with an experienced patent lawyer, it can be hard to know when a provisional application is a better option than a non-provisional application.

-Below are basic dos and don’ts you must keep in mind when planning to get a patent through a provisional patent application:
+Below are basic dos and don’ts you must keep in mind when planning to file a provisional patent application:

 If your work is still in the final stages of development but you want coverage, a provisional application is likely the best choice.
 If you filed a patent application (nonprovisional) for a prototype that was changed drastically and that differs significantly from the original, USPTO will likely ask you to file a new application and start over.